c0d3x-software/react-away/docs/reference/styling.md

 ## ClassName tag

-In Reactful, all component receives the component name as a CSS className, allowing component-scoped in style-side with classless CSS.
+In React Away, all component receives the component name as a CSS className, allowing component-scoped in style-side with classless CSS.

 <aside cols='5:4' style='margin-top: 10px;'>